-computation and their ability to enable performance portability
+computation can enable performance portability

-— for example, across todays parallel
+— for example, across today's parallel

 platforms and tomorrow's radical new parallel architectures.

 In the past, I have targeted sensor networks as an emerging parallel/distributed platform

 (Regiment & WaveScope).

 If you are interested in any ongoing projects

 the list of potential projects here, or other

 related topics, look at my calendar and email me

 to set up a meeting.
 Or just come find me!